Click a topic, or press the enter key on a topic, to reveal its answer.

 The NYC Human Rights Law prohibits discrimination in Public Accommodations on the basis of these protected categories:

-Age, Race, Color, Religion/Creed, National Origin, Gender, Pregnancy, Gender Identity and Gender Expression, Disability, Sexual Orientation, Marital or Partnership Status, and Alienage or Citizenship Status (non-citizen or immigration status).
+Age, Race, Color, Religion/Creed, National Origin, Gender, Pregnancy, Gender Identity and Gender Expression, Disability, Sexual Orientation, Marital or Partnership Status, and Immigration or Citizenship Status.

 This protection includes discrimination because of an individual’s actual status as well as what people think or perceive an individual’s status to be.
 Individuals are also protected based on their association with other individuals who fall into a protected category.